pulumi/docs/content/blog/cursed-container-iceberg/index.md

 - **IBM Cloud Code Engine** – Run anything, anywhere, if you can figure it out
 - **Alibaba Elastic Container Instance (ECI)** – Containers that disappear faster than you can say "Jack Ma"

-## Below the Iceberg – Containers on the Edge of Reason
+## Below the iceberg – Containers on the edge of reason

 In these lightless depths, you want your containers to live life on the edge—literally.
 Because nothing says "enterprise-ready" like running production workloads on a smart toaster.